OfferZen-Community/developer-mentoring/docs/essential-mentoring-resources/useful-resources.md

 <br/>
 <a href="https://youtube.com">youtube.com</a>

-Search among millions of videos for what you want to learn for FREE.
+Search among millions of videos for what you want to learn for **free**.
 Some Youtube channels which teach web development are :
 1) freecodecamp.org
 2) Dev Ed.
 3) Web Dev Simplified.